 The study committee developed criteria to evaluate the two candidate organizations-taking into account their unique collections, facilities, and locations-against the goals of a textile museum for the state.
 In considering the factors discussed in the attached report, the committee finds that the collection of the Randolph Heritage Conservancy, Inc. (RHC) and its real property located in Cedar Falls, a non-incorporated community just outside Franklinville, in Randolph County, provides a more feasible basis for a state textile museum than the property and collection of the Erwin Textile Museum in Harnett County.
-RHC holds a large collection of machinery and artifacts as well as a historic mill facility in a location central to the state.
-The Erwin Textile Museum has an established collection of textile-related artifacts; but its collection includes no machinery and has no facility sufficient to house a state textile museum.
+The very fact that a collection of artifacts of national significance is located in a former mill that itself reflects almost 150 years of textile history and which just happens to be located in one of the state's early industrial centers is difficult to ignore.

 The feasibility of establishing this new museum, however, depends upon meeting several criteria.
 Because none currently exists, the Office of Archives and History would need to create an administrative structure of management, staff, and procedures to operate the textile museum.
 The museum would not need to assemble a new collection of textile machinery, as RHC holds a unique, national-caliber collection of textile equipment and documents, which formerly belonged to the American Textile History Museum (ATHM) in Lowell, Massachusetts.
 When ATHM closed in 2016, it transferred much of its museum collections to RHC.
 This fact could help reduce the cost, labor, and time of creating a new textile museum.
 Still, the committee recommends that the museum seek out and acquire more signature North Carolina elements for its collection, as well as a broader range of artifacts that would help interpret the life of textile worker families and other aspects of the textile industry separate from manufacturing (advertisements, etc.).
-RHC owns a 150,000-square-foot mill facility on the Deep River in Cedar Falls in Randolph County.
+RHC owns a 150,000-squarefoot mill facility on the Deep River in Cedar Falls in Randolph County.
 The structure encompasses much of North Carolina's textile history: its oldest section dates to the 1840s, and its most recent addition was in the 1980s.
 This mill is located in one of the state's early textile centers.
-The very fact that a collection of artifacts of national significance is located in a former mill that itself reflects more than 180 years of textile history and which just happens to be located in one of the state's early industrial centers is difficult to ignore.

 The mill building's physical plant is in need of repair and improvement.
 It will require a new roof, HVAC repair or replacement, and a range of modifications that would be expected to convert an industrial facility into a public space.
 Altogether, these improvements would require significant investment in time and capital before the building could become operational within the state system.
 RHC has stated its intent to transfer this facility and most of its artifact holdings to the state before transforming itself into a support group with some of its own retained operations in a separate, nearby facility, which it owns.